hqng/hqng.github.io/_posts/2019-09-20-OTandInference-p4.md

 \end{align*}
 $$
 {% endraw %}
-The L.H.S is exactly the primal form of Wasserstein distance between $P_G$ and $P_X$.
+The L.H.S is exactly the primal form of Wasserstein distance between $ \small P_G$ and $ \small P_X$.
 By Lagrange multiplier, we can rewrite the problem to obtain WAE's objective:
 <br>
 {% raw %}
 $$ \small